pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     5. Each is bears in some way the character of god, wisdom, and power
         1. Is analogous to god's perception of the infinite
-        2. Is such that every other is accomodating it.
+        2. Is such that every other is accommodating it.

 ### Notable paradoxes